 Free weights and water based physical activity cover both ends of the physical spectrum and encourage clients to get physically active.
 All of our clients receive private, supervised access to a pool and exercise facilities at a local gym located nearby our clinic.

 Nutritionists understand how nutrition affects health and wellness.
 Their prolific knowledge of biochemistry helps them identify specific foods and therapeutic nutrients to address a wide range of physical disturbances.
 They collaborate with our physicians, physiotherapists and acupuncturists to discuss nutritional insights that aid in their clients’ healing.
-All of our client’s meals are included in the cost of treatment, and the utmost care and attention are placed upon providing the highest quality meals sourced from healthy ingredients and local suppliers.
+All of our client’s meals are included in the cost of treatment.
+The utmost care and attention are placed upon providing the highest quality meals by our in-house chefs who source healthy fresh ingredients from local suppliers.

 Shiatsu originated in Japan from traditional Chinese medicine, with influences from more recent Western therapies.
 It is a physical therapy that supports and strengthens the body’s own natural ability to heal and balance itself.
 It works holistically on the whole person – not just their physical body, but also the psychological, emotional and spiritual being.